Modern art: Roots in the 19th century

 The pioneers of modern art were Romantics, Realists and Impressionists.
-By the late 19th century, additional movements which were to be influential in modern art had begun to emerge: post-Impressionism and Symbolism.
+By the late 19th century, additional movements which were to be influential in modern art had begun to emerge: Post-Impressionism and Symbolism.

 Influences upon these movements were varied: from exposure to Eastern decorative arts, particularly Japanese printmaking, to the coloristic innovations of Turner and Delacroix, to a search for more realism in the depiction of common life, as found in the work of painters such as Jean-François Millet.
 The advocates of realism stood against the idealism of the tradition-bound academic art that enjoyed public and official favor.
-The most successful painters of the day worked either through commissions or through large public exhibitions of their own work.
+The most successful painters of the day worked either through commissions or through large public exhibitions of their work.
 There were official, government-sponsored painters' unions, while governments regularly held public exhibitions of new fine and decorative arts.

-The Impressionists argued that people do not see objects but only the light which they reflect, and therefore painters should paint in natural light (en plein air) rather than in studios and should capture the effects of light in their work.
+The Impressionists argued that people do not see objects but only the light that they reflect, and therefore painters should paint in natural light (en plein air) rather than in studios and should capture the effects of light in their work.
 Impressionist artists formed a group, Société Anonyme Coopérative des Artistes Peintres, Sculpteurs, Graveurs ("Association of Painters, Sculptors, and Engravers") which, despite internal tensions, mounted a series of independent exhibitions.
 The style was adopted by artists in different nations, in preference to a "national" style.
-These factors established the view that it was a "movement".
-These traits—establishment of a working method integral to the art, establishment of a movement or visible active core of support, and international adoption—would be repeated by artistic movements in the Modern period in art.
+These factors established the view that it was a "movement."
+These traits—establishment of a working method integral to the art, the establishment of a movement or visible active core of support, and international adoption—would be repeated by artistic movements in the Modern period in art.